dock108/daytrade-partner/docs/PROJECT_GUIDE.md

 ## Project Structure

-The project follows a clean architecture pattern with clear separation of concerns:
+The project follows a clean MVVM architecture with clear separation of concerns:

 ```
 TradeLens/